Trends in Timber Harvest in B.C.

 Timber harvesting has direct implications for British Columbia’s environmental integrity and sustainable economic activity.
 Timber harvesting has contributed substantially to B.C.′s economic development and continues to provide the economic base for many rural communities.
 Environmental integrity and sustainable economic activity depend on maintaining a long-term balance between forest growth and timber harvest.

-- How much timber is harvested annually?
-The annual volume of timber harvested in the province generally increased from 1900—peaking at almost 90 million cubic metres in 1987.
-Since then, the annual harvest has fluctuated around an average of 77 million cubic metres, of which 90% is regulated under the government-set Allowable Annual Cut.
+• How much timber is harvested annually?
+The annual volume of timber harvested in the province generally increased since 1900, to a peak of almost 90 million cubic metres in 1987.
+From 1988 to 2013, the annual harvest fluctuated around an average of 75 million cubic metres.
+Since 2014, the annual harvest has declined from 71 to 39 million cubic metres.

 How Much Timber Is Harvested Annually?

-- The annual timber harvest from all public and private land increased 10-fold since the 1900s, and generally levelled off in the 1990s.
-Over the last 10 years, the average total timber harvest was 74 million cubic metres per year, of which 67 million cubic metres per year (90%) was from forests where harvest levels were regulated by Allowable Annual Cuts.
-The remaining 7 million cubic metres of timber harvested per year (10% of the total harvest) was from lands with no government-set Allowable Annual Cuts.
+• Since 1987, the average total timber harvest was 72 million cubic metres per year, of which 64 million cubic metres per year (89%) was from forests where harvest levels were regulated by Allowable Annual Cuts.
+The remaining 8 million cubic metres of timber harvested per year (11% of the total harvest) was from lands with no government-set Allowable Annual Cuts.

 How Does the Actual Timber Harvest Compare with the Allowable Annual Cut?

-- Actual timber harvest can be compared to the average Allowable Annual Cut.
-Over the last 10 years, the amount of timber harvested annually on public land has been below the Allowable Annual Cut.
-The average Allowable Annual Cut was 83 million cubic metres per year and the average harvest on these areas was 67 million cubic metres per year.
+• Over the last 20 years, the amount of timber harvested annually on public land has been 22% below the Allowable Annual Cut.
+The average Allowable Annual Cut during this period was 77 million cubic metres while the average harvest was 60 million cubic metres per year.

 What Is the Provincial Timber Supply Forecast?